geekboi777/movie-recommendation-system/README.md

 recommendation system checks the past preferences of the user and find the film “The Prestige”, then tries to find similar movies to that using the information available in the database such as the lead actors, the director, genre of the film, production house, etc and based on this information find movies similar to “The Prestige”.
+The app deployment was done at heroku server.